top of page

 Frequently Asked Questions

-3D Blackwood tends to have more focus and center to the sound, and 3D Mahogany has a slightly darker, open, more flexible sound and response.
+3D Blackwood tends to have more focus, center, and "ping" to the sound, and 3D Mahogany has a slightly darker, open, more flexible sound and response.
 3D Mahogany wood is also reddish-brown in color as opposed to traditional black.

 How do 3D materials compare to traditional materials?

 The 3D materials I use have been very carefully selected for sound production.
 The High-Impact Polystyrene used for Pereira 3D Balance Barrels is completely different from the properties of traditional wood (and 3D Wood) but also has unique advantages.
 This polymer is exceptionally light and vibrates very easily compared to other materials used for instrument manufacturing.
 This means the synthetic Balance barrels provide a free-blowing experience with an easy response across the entire range and a slightly brighter sound compared to 3D Woods.
-The polyurethane material used for Pereira 3D ligatures most closely resembles fabric-style ligatures.
+Regarding ligatures, the polyurethane material used for Pereira 3D Series 1 & 2 ligatures most closely resembles fabric-style ligatures.
 However, while just as flexible, polyurethane's slightly harder/more rigid texture gives a fuller, less dampened sound with a quicker response.

 Pereira 3D began offering 3D Blackwood and 3D Mahogany materials in June 2016.
-3D Woods have been a breakthrough, combining the benefits of synthetic materials and the warmth/depth of sound found in traditionally used woods.
-This material will not crack, warp, or change over time and is also lightweight like the High-Impact Polystyrene material used for Balance Barrels.
+3D Wood has been a breakthrough, combining the benefits of synthetic materials and the warmth/depth of sound found in traditionally used woods.
+Both 3D Wood materials will not crack, warp, or change over time, and, while it has a higher density than High-Impact Polystyrene, they're also lightweight (particularly my custom bells), which has improved players' finger dexterity and longevity when playing long recitals.
+3D Blackwood tends to have more focus and "ping" in the sound (similar to Grenadilla wood), and 3D Mahogany tends to have more warmth, darkness, and a slightly more open feel.

 What level of musician can these products benefit?

 3D printing technology brings down production costs to make costs lower for my clients, and I extensively hand-finish every product I make to play at its best.
 3D products accommodate a wide range of musicians, from professionals in symphony orchestras to students in marching bands.
-3D Wood has the warmth and color that professionals look for while High-Impact Polystyrene has the response and freedom that is perfect for students and advancing players.
+3D Wood has the warmth and color that professionals look for while my basic synthetic material (High-Impact Polystyrene) has the quick response and free-blowing feel that is perfect for students and advancing players.
 In addition, all 3D materials used are very durable and have a lifetime structural warranty.

 Is there hand finishing involved for 3D products?